 In recent years, cyber criminals have made a point of hijacking popular websites.
-Their goal is usually to spread Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. to end users’ computers or to trick search engines into driving web traffic to their own websites.
-Neither outcome is good for corporate webmasters, as the malware they unwittingly spread is designed to do very unpleasant things to site visitors’ computers, and the sites that they promote by Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
-LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
-This type of hacking is unauthorized access to another computer, or system. your corporate site are very seedy destinations.
+Their goal is usually to spread Malware: Software that is intended to damage or disable computers and computer systems. to end users’ computers or to trick search engines into driving web traffic to their own websites.
+Neither outcome is good for corporate webmasters, as the malware they unwittingly spread is designed to do very unpleasant things to site visitors’ computers, and the sites that they promote by hacking your corporate site are very seedy destinations.

 It’s not just small sites that are victims of such attacks.
 The European Space Agency was recently targeted, large e-commerce sites are regularly defending themselves from electronic break ins, and universities are especially juicy targets for black hat search engine optimization experts.

 If the unthinkable occurs and your corporate site is hacked, it may not be immediately obvious to visitors that anything is awry.
 The last thing most profit-motivated web hackers wish to do is to alert anyone of their work.